arup-group/pam/README.md

 - `tet` - trip end time (minutes)
 - `freq` - weighting for representative population

+Some read methods can infer home locations and/or trip purpose.
+All attributes (including freq) can be changed once loaded into population format.

 #### Persons data

-Tabular data describing socio-economic characteristics for each person.
-For example:
+Tabular data (pandas.DataFrame) describing socio-economic characteristics and other attributes for each person. `pid` is a required field.
+Other fields can be additionally added to describe person attributes that may be used for modfification or sampling methods.
+These attributes will also be included when writing to MATSim xml format.

-**Recommended fields:**
+**Required fields:**
 - `pid` - person ID

+**Example attribute fields:**
 - `hsize` - household size
 - `car` - number of cars owned by household
 - `inc` - income group